Union Public Schools

 Union Public Schools is a public school district located in southeast Tulsa, and northwest Broken Arrow, Oklahoma.
 The school district is the eighth-largest in Oklahoma.
-Union is notable among school districts in the area because Union does not encompass a particular city.
-Instead, many of its patrons believe Union is a unifying organization within the community, providing activities for its families, a sense of pride, support and identity for its patrons.
+Union Public Schools accredited by the Oklahoma State and is notable among school districts in the area because Union does not encompass a particular city.

-A number of businesses, higher education, foundation, and community partnerships investing in the district's key areas of emphasis—Early Childhood Education, Community Schools, STEM (Science, Technology, Engineering, Math) Curriculum, and College/Career Readiness remains constant.

-The district slogan is “Together We Make a Difference.”
-The district mission is – "To Graduate 100 Percent of Our Students College and/or Career Ready."

-Union Public Schools is accredited by the Oklahoma State Department of Education and AdvancED.
-Its accreditation process involves parents, teachers and administrators at each of its 19 school sites.

-Union Public Schools focuses on four major areas: early childhood education, Community Schools programs, college and career programs through such programs as Union Career Connect, concurrent college tuition programs, Early College High School and student internships through partnerships with area business and the City of Tulsa and STEM (Science, Technology, Engineering and Math.)
+Union Public Schools operates in four major areas: early childhood education, Community Schools programs, college and career programs through such programs as Union Career Connect, concurrent college tuition programs, Early College High School and student internships through partnerships with area business and the City of Tulsa and STEM (Science, Technology, Engineering and Math.)

-The district also a community education program through the Union Adult Learning Center which serves as the “umbrella” for a variety of programs offered in the Green Country area including Tulsa, Broken Arrow and Muskogee.
-These programs include adult classes such as GED classes, English as a Second Language and more, are funded by the Oklahoma State Department of Education and community programs for both adults and children.
-Some programs are offered at no cost, others at a nominal fee.

 History

 Union began with its formation in 1919 when four rural communities – Alsuma, Boles, Mayo and McCollough – consolidated.
 The school's first graduating class consisted of just four students, and all classes (K-12) were housed in a two-story brick building.
 Beginning in the 1980s, Tulsa's residential and commercial population boomed, and its population grew with it.
 Today, Union Public Schools serves more than 15,700 students in its 19 schools, including the Rosa Parks Early Childhood Education Center and the Union Alternative School.
 Other facilities include the Union Multipurpose Activities Center or UMAC, the Union High School Performing Arts Center, the Union Collegiate Academy (a new wing added to the High School) which houses the Catherine E. Burden College & Career Center, the Union U-Wear Spirit Store, the Y at Union fitness center, and a new Union Innovation Lab finished in 2020.

 Union's newest elementary, Ellen Ochoa Elementary, which opened in stages beginning in 2017, features a new Community Health Connection clinic which opens in 2020, incorporated as part of the Community School Village concept.